 For minors, students must have a 2.00 grade-point average in all required coursework and 50 percent of the coursework must be earned at Tulane.

-Note: Majors completed in areas not sponsored by SoPA may require some day course enrollment at a higher tuition rate.
+Note: Majors completed in disciplines not sponsored by SoPA will likely require that the student take courses at a significantly higher tuition rate than is available directly through SoPA.